2.2 Inner motivation to create

 Being passionate about work typically means having a deep and constant enthusiasm and dedication towards one’s job or career.
 In this sub-chapter, we discuss what lies behind the enthusiasm to create.

 It’s hard not to underestimate the importance of motivation for creative work.
 There are scholars who think that motivation is more important for creativity than intelligence or talent (Flaherty 2018).
-Other researchers say that drive is a crucial characteristic of creative people (Ruscio & Amabile, 1996; Hennessey, 2010; Hennessey, 2015; Hennessey, 2019).
-In particular, intrinsic motivation—the drive to do something because it’s inherently interesting, enjoyable or challenging—seems to be associated with radical creativity, while extrinsic motivation—some form of reward, such as money or status—can sometimes be part of the motivation for incremental creativity but doesn’t generally drive radical change.
-(Gilson & Madjar, 2011)
+Other researchers say that drive is a crucial characteristic of creative people (Ruscio & Amabile, 1996; Hennessey, 2015; Hennessey, 2019).
+In particular, intrinsic motivation—the drive to do something because it’s inherently interesting, enjoyable or challenging—seems to be associated with radical creativity, while extrinsic motivation—some form of reward, such as money or status—can sometimes be part of the motivation for incremental creativity but doesn’t generally drive radical change (Gilson & Madjar, 2011).

 Strong intrinsic motivation reinforces another crucial characteristics for radical creativity: persistence.
 It’s important to overcome challenges and setbacks and continue on even without immediate rewards or being assured of success.
 Radically creativity people often have a kind of can-do attitude behind their creativity, a trust that they will be creative and find solutions (Eloranta & al. 2024).